AllanRono1/Puzzles/README.md

 # Puzzles
-A Job Application built with clean code and scalability in mind, this application helps employers post their job listings with little no effort
+A Job Application built with clean code and scalability in mind, this application helps employers post their job listings with little to no effort